 You’ve got to hand it to Heather Havrilesky.
-This past Sunday in The NY Times Magazine, she had the guts to expose one of the most egregious cultural travesties currently being foisted on the American public.
+She had the guts in The NY Times Magazine to expose one of the most egregious cultural travesties currently being foisted on the American public.
 I’m talking, of course, about the world of high school television dramas and the undisputed commercial and critical victory of Glee over Friday Night Lights.
 By every measure available – Emmys, ratings, DVD sales, iTunes downloads, cross-marketing campaigns, etc – Americans prefer Glee.
 Indeed, criticizing the show, or withholding/protecting one’s music from its horrifying a cappella-ization, has become a do-so-at-your-own-peril endeavor… Just ask Kings of Leon.

 I find Glee hard to watch, especially when Jane Lynch isn’t on screen.
 Not simply because it’s inconsistent and not very funny, but because 1.
 I find its portrayal of high school fundamentally sanctimonious (and therefore alienating) and 2.
 Some of us still consider a cappella groups to be an assault not just on the ears but the soul.
 Besides, the whole “high school outcasts” thing has already been done as well as it ever could be with Freaks and Geeks.
 That show had more empathy for the outsider, not to mention abreactive juice, in its pinky than Glee will ever muster.